 ALWAYS FAST, FREE SHIPPING ON ORDERS OVER $99

-Use Basic Coloring Strokes to Create A Tiny Piece of Garden-Themed Art
+Use Basic Coloring Strokes for Small Garden-Themed Art

 Practice the five basic coloring strokes while creating tiny garden windows.
 This easy coloring project gets its touch of sophistication from layering translucent deli papers and matting with a generous amount of white space.
 Pop the finished project into a standard 8 x 10 in frame for a neat finish.